Eliezer Batista

 Eliezer Batista da Silva (/pt-BR/; 4 May 1924 – 18 June 2018) was a Brazilian businessman, engineer and politician.
 In 1979, he was appointed president of Vale do Rio Doce, a multinational metals and mining corporation headquartered in Brazil, and within six years, increased the company's annual profits from $36 million to $920 million.
 Today, Vale S.A. is the largest producer of iron ore and nickel worldwide.

 He was the father of former billionaire Eike Batista, once the richest man in Brazil.
-Batista served as Minister to the Ministry of Mines and Energy from 1962 to 1984.
+Batista served as Minister to the Ministry of Mines and Energy for one month in 1962.

 Early life and education

 Batista was born 4 May 1924 in Nova Era, Minas Gerais, to José Batista da Silva and Maria da Natividade Pereira, both of whom were of Portuguese descent.
 He received a degree in civil engineering from the Federal University of Paraná in 1948.

 Personal life

 Batista was married to Jutta Fuhrken, a native of Hamburg, Germany, with whom he had seven children, including Eike Batista.
 In 2009, he divorced her and subsequently remarried to Inguelore Scheunemann, a dentist and former professor and rectoress at the Federal University of Pelotas, also of German origin.